xpgram/advance-wars/README.md

 <h2 align="left"> Map Editing </h2>

 <p align="left">
-Currently dev-only, but its mostly just missing UI.
+Currently dev-only, but it's mostly just missing UI.
 And a place to store the data.
 This is actually accessible (in dev builds) in the middle of any battle.

 <img src="" width="100%" height="1rem">